mixxxdj/manual/source/chapters/hardware.rst

 This setup allows you to start DJing without having to invest in expensive equipment.
 However, your audience will not be able to enjoy music producers' artistic use of stereophonic sound (although many club PA systems are wired in mono anyway).
-Furthermore, soundcards built into computers are usually low quality and often pick up interface from other components of the computer.
+Furthermore, audio interfaces built into computers are usually low quality and often pick up interface from other components of the computer.

-**Using a built-in soundcard and a stereo-to-mono splitter**
+**Using a built-in audio interface and a stereo-to-mono splitter**

 #.
 Open :menuselection:`Preferences --> Sound Hardware`
 #.
 Select the :guilabel:`Output` tab
 #.
 Check that your headphones are plugged into the side of the cable with a
    headphones symbol and that the speakers are plugged into the side of the cable with a speaker symbol.
 #.
-From the :guilabel:`Master` drop-down menu, select your built-in soundcard,
+From the :guilabel:`Master` drop-down menu, select your built-in audio
-   then :guilabel:`Channel 1`
+   interface, then :guilabel:`Channel 1`
 #.
 From the :guilabel:`Headphones` drop-down menu, select your built-in
-   soundcard, then :guilabel:`Channel 2`
+   audio interface, then :guilabel:`Channel 2`
 #.
 Click :guilabel:`Apply` to save the changes.

 .. seealso:: See `the wiki